navinkeizer/Deece/README.md

 ## Architecture Design

 Our architecure relies on a number of client nodes, which collectively maintain and add to the index, and are able to perform searches.
 We have taken the approach of finishing a working protype of our architecture first, and adding features incrementally.
 Therefore, our current version relies on a trusted node (gateway) to update the TLI IPNS record.
 As there is no added security or incentivisation implemented, we have used a simple password to allow new client nodes to add to the index.

-- mention the assumptions: altruistic as we are only a prototype
+While security may be insufficient in the future, we assume an altriustic model for our early stage release.

 In the future we envision there to be added security and incentives in place, which allign nodes to be honest when updating the index.
 These may be in the form of cryptocurreny rewards, slashing, reputation, etc. One way to fund rewards to honest nodes could be by incorporating advertisement into the protocol and allow advertisement fees to be delegated to the nodes maintining the network.